Recognizing Advanced Heart Failure and Knowing Your Options

 Understanding you have options

-Having advanced heart failure doesn’t mean you’ve run out of treatment options.
-In fact, the increasing number of therapies and technologies for advanced heart failure provide more choices than ever.
+Having advanced heart failure doesn’t mean you have no treatment options.
+New therapies and technologies offer more choices than ever.

-Take implantable cardioverter defibrillators (ICDs), for example.
-For a patient who wants to live as long as possible, a defibrillator can reduce the risk of sudden cardiac death by shocking a fluttering heart (also known as ventricular fibrillation) back to its normal heartbeat.
-But for patients who have expressed the desire to die in their sleep, a defibrillator might not be the best option.
+Consider implantable cardioverter defibrillators (ICDs).
+For a patient who wants to live as long as possible, an ICD can lower the risk of sudden cardiac death by shocking the heart back to its normal heartbeat.
+However, an ICD may not be suitable for patients who have expressed the desire to die in their sleep.

-Your life goals and end-of-life preferences help determine what’s best for you.
+Your life goals and end-of-life preferences help decide what’s best for you.

 Understanding your treatment options

 Advanced heart failure can’t be cured, but it can be treated.
-Treatments can reduce your symptoms and help your heart pump as best it can.
-But treatments involve risks as well as benefits, so discuss your options in detail with your health care professional.
+Treatments can reduce your symptoms and improve heart function.
+But treatments come with risks and benefits.
+Talk about your options with your health care professional.

-Sometimes, patients don’t fully understand the possible side effects or trade-offs of a treatment.
-A mechanical heart pump, known as a left ventricular assist device (LVAD), for example, can help the heart pump better and relieve congestion-related symptoms such as shortness of breath.
-Patients might live longer and have a better quality of life as a result.
-But an LVAD also increases the risk of infection, , blood clots and bleeding in the\gastrointestinal tract.
-An electrical cord, which connects the pump to a power source, must also be worn outside the body on a belt or harness.
+People may not always understand the possible side effects or trade-offs of a treatment.
+For example, a mechanical heart pump, called a left ventricular assist device (LVAD) can help the heart pump better and reduce symptoms such as shortness of breath.
+It can improve quality of life and extend lifespan.
+It also increases the risk of infection, , blood clots and gastrointestinal bleeding.
+Also, the pump’s electrical cord must be worn outside the body on a belt or harness.

-At some hospitals, palliative care specialists are called in to help patients make big medical decisions, such as whether to receive an LVAD.
+At some hospitals, palliative care specialists help patients make medical decisions, such as whether to get an LVAD.

-Unfolding science is suggesting that cognitive and other concerns might need to be discussed and monitored as part of the treatment plan.
-Explore the possible benefits and risks of each therapy with your health care professional to decide what treatment you need now and what you might need in the future.
+Research suggests that cognitive and other issues should be discussed and monitored as part of the treatment plan.
+Talk with your health care professional about the benefits and risks of each treatment you need now and in the future.

 Treatment options for advanced heart failure